Time blocking is a simple technique, but it can give you a huge productivity boost! Grab our free printable and start making the most of your time!

 What time blocking does for me, then, is frees up my brain to work on one project at a time.

-If I’m working on something and remember an email I need to respond to, I know I have time blocked out later in my day to answer emails, so I can continue with the project I’m working on and handle the email during the scheduled time.
+If I’m working on something and remember an email I need to respond to, I know I have time blocked out later in my day to answer emails.
+This allows me to continue with the project I’m working on and handle the email during the scheduled time.
 I’m no longer dashing from project to project.

 Get 200+ pages of free printables!